orbeon/orbeon-forms-doc/Form-Runner-~-XBL-Components-~-Character-Counter.md

 By default, `fr-charcounter-over` places a minus sign in front of the number of characters over the limit.

+## Form Builder support

+The CSS bindings allow Form Builder to propose the "Character Counter" appearance to the user automatically.
+See [How the new Form Builder Appearance Selector Works](http://blog.orbeon.com/2015/06/how-new-form-builder-appearance.html) for details.

 ## See also

 - [How the new Form Builder Appearance Selector Works](http://blog.orbeon.com/2015/06/how-new-form-builder-appearance.html)